 - Our trainer, with years of experience working in a medical marijuana dispensary, will teach you what you need to know to be a knowledgeable, compassionate and professional Medical Marijuana Employee in this new exciting industry.

 Our trainer is flown in from Colorado specifically to teach this class and has plenty of inside information on how this industry works!
 Learn from someone who has been working with medical marijuana for years!
 Since they work in the marijuana industry every day, they have the most current information and product knowledge.
 They have already gone through the growing pains of the Medical Marijuana program and start up in their home state, so you will learn what to expect from their first hand experience.
-There will be a question and answer session as well, so bring all your questions regarding medical marijuana dispensaries!
+This Washington DC marijuana training for dispensary jobs, will also have question and answer session as well, so bring all your questions regarding Washington DC marijuana dispensaries!

-At the end of the course you will be given a 20 question exam that you must pass with 75% in order to get your HempStaff Certification.
+At the end of the Washington DC marijuana training for dispensary jobs, you will be given a 20 question exam that you must pass with 75% in order to get your HempStaff Certification.
 There is no state approved certification for Dispensary Training in ANY state yet, as it is still Federally Illegal, but we believe training is essential in order to allow this industry to succeed and help our patients get the relief they need!
-When clients come to us with open positions for their dispensaries, or even when you apply on your own, the hiring manager can be assured you have had the proper training. – We have heard from many dispensary owners that our Certified Students are amongst the most knowledgeable they have interviewed / hired and they will look for those candidates first in their pile of resumes.
+When clients come to us with open positions for their dispensaries, or even when you apply on your own, the hiring manager can be assured you have had the proper training.
+We have heard from many dispensary owners that our Certified Students are amongst the most knowledgeable they have interviewed / hired for Washington DC marijuana jobs and they will look for those candidates first in their pile of resumes.